jhanva/embeddings/worshop.md

 * Computational efficiency: Some distance criteria are more computationally efficient than others.
 This is important to consider if the distance criterion will be used in a large-scale application.

+### 4. What do you think that could make these types of systems more robust in terms of semantics and functionality?

+* Regularization.
+* Using larger and more diverse datasets.
+* Incorporating additional knowledge into the training process.
+* Using more sophisticated training algorithms.
+* Developing new evaluation metrics.